Authorities Name Madeleine McCann Suspect, Say She’s Dead

 A detective working with the Find Madeleine campaign told The Daily Beast that there is still “no credible evidence” that McCann is dead or alive.
 Until such evidence surfaces, he says, they will continue to assume the young girl is still alive.

 Several appeals and documentaries in 2017 on the 10th anniversary of the case sparked renewed interest in the unsolved mystery.
-On Wednesday, authorities in Germany, Portugal and the U.K. published the telephone number Brueckner reportedly used at the time of the disappearance to entice any new leads.
+On Wednesday, authorities in Germany, Portugal, and the U.K. published the telephone number Brueckner reportedly used at the time of the disappearance to solicit new leads.

 Police had previously investigated German pedophile Martin Ney, who was also thought to be in Portugal at the time McCann disappeared.
 It is unclear if the two investigations are connected, or if Ney provided evidence that led to Brueckner being named as a suspect.